Table of Contents

 How we handled this problem

-In order to get rid of the constant revalidation of product pages, we decided to switch to On-Demand Revalidation.
+To eliminate the constant revalidation of product pages, we decided to switch to On-Demand Revalidation.
 It is a feature of Next.js that allows you to revalidate specific pages only when needed.
-It is achieved by creating a special endpoint on Next.js server, that initiates revalidation.
-This way you can get rid of millions of unnecessary requests, and pages will be updated only if there are some changes in particular products.
+It is achieved by creating a unique endpoint on the Next.js server that initiates revalidation.
+This way, you can eliminate millions of unnecessary requests, and pages will be updated only if there are some changes in particular products.

-This way we had to change the getStaticProps() function, add an endpoint on the frontend and add some extra logic to the backend, namely to add callbacks when goods are updated, which will send a request to the frontend that this product should be revalidated.
+This way, we had to change the getStaticProps() function, add an endpoint on the front end, and add some extra logic to the back end.
+Specifically, we added callbacks when goods are updated, which will send a request to the front end that this product be revalidated.

 We also added an endpoint to the frontend: